-Pears are an excellent canning fruit because they make it through the canning process with more of their color, flavor ,and texture intact than many other fruits do.
-Here is how to can them for the best results.
+Pears are an excellent canning fruit because they make it through the canning process with more of their color, flavor, and texture intact than many other fruits do.

 Step One: Choose Your Fruit with Care

 Choose firm, unblemished pears for canning.
+Its often wondered if pears should be hard when canning.
 It is best to use ones that are slightly underripe, though not completely hard.
-Overly ripe fruit is more likely to float in the jars, and also has a lower acid content.
+The overly ripe fruit is more likely to float in the jars and also has a lower acid content.
 It is the naturally present acidity of the pears that helps to preserve them, not the canning liquid.

 Peel and Core the Pears